Zach LaVine Player Props: Bulls vs. Lakers

-Zach LaVine and the Chicago Bulls match up versus the Los Angeles Lakers at 3:30 PM ET on Sunday.
+Zach LaVine and the Chicago Bulls take the court versus the Los Angeles Lakers at 8:00 PM ET on Wednesday.

-Below, we look at LaVine's stats and trends to help you find the best prop bets.
+In this piece we'll break down LaVine's stats and trends, helping you make good predictions on prop bets.

 Zach LaVine Prop Bets vs. the Lakers